OfficeDev/open-xml-docs/docs/structure-of-a-wordprocessingml-document.md

 view the **WordprocessingML** XML code.
 To view the .zip package, rename the extension on the minimum document from .docx to .zip.
 The .zip package contains the parts that make up the document.
-In this case, since the code created a minimal <span class="keyword">WordprocessingML</span> document, there is only a single part—the main document part.The following figure shows the structure under the word folder of the .zip package for a minimum document that contains a single line of text.<span class="placeholder">Art placeholder</span>The document.xml file corresponds to the <span class="keyword">WordprocessingML</span> main document part and it is this part that contains the content of the main body of the document.
+In this case, since the code created a minimal **WordprocessingML** document, there is only a single part—the main document part.The following figure shows the structure under the word folder of the .zip package for a minimum document that contains a single line of text.**Art placeholder**The document.xml file corresponds to the **WordprocessingML** main document part and it is this part that contains the content of the main body of the document.
 The following XML code is generated in the document.xml file when you run the Open XML SDK 2.5 code in the previous section.